Maker Club Enables Amputees with Customized and Accessible Alternatives

-Customized prosthetics require unique and precision fitting parts which traditionally require lengthy and expensive iterations.
+Customized prosthetics require unique and precision fitting parts that traditionally require lengthy and expensive iterations.
 These types of prosthetics have been unattainable to most of its intended patients due to high costs.

-Before adapting 3D printing, prosthetic production struggled with:
+Before adopting 3D printing, prosthetic production struggled with:

-1. Inability to mass produce due to custom parts and requirement of plaster molds.
+1. Inability to produce large quantities due to custom parts and requirements of plaster molds.

-2. Long lead times and involved iterations due to the need of new molds alongside changes.
+2. Long lead times and involved iterations due to the need for new molds alongside changes.